arp2899/backstage/README.md

 `4. python manage.py runserver` <br>
 `5. python manage.py test #run the test cases ` <br>

+Once the Django backend is working, goto frontend to run frontend as a separate process

 Apis
 1. For pythagorean triplets